 On May 12, the Detroit Tigers and Major League Baseball (MLB) partnered to "go to bat" against breast cancer to increase awareness, promote early detection and raise funds to support breast cancer research.
 The Tigers and MLB donated more than 2,000 tickets to volunteers.
 Breast cancer survivors who were registered for the Race for the Cure, volunteers and their families were invited to attend the game at Comerica Park.
 Over 275 breast cancer survivors from Race from the Cure were recognized on-field in a pregame ceremony prior to the National Anthem.

-The Detroit Tigers also hosted the 2012 Honorary Bat Girl, Corrie Thornburgh who was selected through an online contest at tigers.com to recognize inspirational MLB fans that have been affected by breast cancer & demonstrated a commitment to the cause.
+The Detroit Tigers also hosted the 2013 Honorary Bat Girl, Tracie Kania, who was selected through an online contest at tigers.com to recognize inspirational MLB fans that have been affected by breast cancer and demonstrated a commitment to the cause.
 The Tigers provided complimentary game tickets for her and her family, the opportunity to watch batting practice from the field and throw the ceremonial first pitch.
-The Detroit Tigers and MLB also invited each Honorary Bat Girl nominee and their families to attend the Breast Health Awareness game courtesy of the Detroit Tigers and MLB.
+She also received a special Honorary Bat Girl Jersey, a Rawlings pink stitched baseball and a certificate of recognition for her participation.

 The Detroit Tigers continued their partnership with Susan G. Komen Race for the Cure by creating a team of Tigers Wives and front office staff that participated in the annual Detroit Race for the Cure.
 The 5k run/walk and one mile walk starting and finishing at Comerica Park raises funds for research.
 The Tigers Wives also presented the "Tigers Wives Rookie of the Year" award to recognize the largest new team to register for the race.